bachya/lp-vault-manager/README.md

 ![`lpbrowser` Screenshot](https://raw.githubusercontent.com/bachya/lp-vault-manager/master/support/readme-images/lpbrowser-screenshot.png)

-**Description:** Searches the associated LastPass vault (more specifically, searches the URL of all vault items) for the URL of the front-most tab in the user's default browser (set by the `lpsetbrowser` command).
+**Description:** Searches the associated LastPass vault (more specifically, searches the URL of all vault items) for the URL of the front-most tab in the user's default browser (set by the `lpsettings` command).

-**Default Action:** Open URL in default browser
+**Default Action:** Copy password to the system clipboard.

 **Modifiers:**

+* Tab an item to inspect all of its fields.
-* ⌘-Click an item to copy its password to the system clipboard.
+* ⌘-Click an item to copy its username to the system clipboard.
-* Shift-Click an item to copy its username to the system clipboard.
+* Shift-Click an item to open its URL in the user's default browser.

 ## Generating Random Passwords